Chuck Cobb passed away April 29, 2021 from injuries suffered in a motorcycle accident.

 I still remember the story Chuck Cobb told as he assembled the Nashville hot chicken sandwich I ordered at his gas station barbecue joint Git-N-Messy

-As an overly eager cook at Hardee's, Cobb recounts the time when he accidentally dipped his fingers into a vat of hot oil used to fry chicken.
+As an overly eager cook at Hardee's, Cobb accidentally dipped his fingers into a vat of hot oil used to fry chicken.

 A towering chicken sandwich I dubbed "The Colossus of Cock"

 It still makes me chuckle, recalling the story mere hours after learning of Cobb's passing.
 Injuries he suffered from a motorcycle accident April 29 proved fatal.
 He was only 34 and leaves behind his wife and four children.